Logiqx/covid-stats/docs/estimating-regional-occurrences/README.md

 Weekly registrations for 2019 onwards are in the weekly [dataset](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/weeklyprovisionalfiguresondeathsregisteredinenglandandwales) published by the ONS.

-Weekly occurrences for August 2020 onwards have also been taken from the weekly [dataset](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/weeklyprovisionalfiguresondeathsregisteredinenglandandwales) from the ONS.
+Estimated weekly occurrences for August 2020 onwards have also been taken from the weekly [dataset](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/weeklyprovisionalfiguresondeathsregisteredinenglandandwales) from the ONS.

+Known weekly occurrences for Jan 2020 onwards are taken from the weekly [dateset](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/causesofdeath/datasets/deathregistrationsandoccurrencesbylocalauthorityandhealthboard) for local authorities from the ONS.

 Python scripts have been written to [download](https://github.com/Logiqx/covid-stats/blob/master/python/ons_download.ipynb) the latest data from the ONS website and [convert](https://github.com/Logiqx/covid-stats/blob/master/python/ons_convert.ipynb) it into CSV format.